lasp/beryllium/bower_components/lasp-highstock/README.md

 Run `gulp watchCopy -p [project-name]` in your lasp-highstock directory, where `[project-name]` is the name of the project that has lasp-highstock as a bower dependency.
 The project's bower components folder must be `[project-dir]/app/bower_components`.
 This command will build the dist files and copy them to the other project any time you make changes to lasp-highstock source files.

 ### Deploying LASP Highstock

-##### Requirements

-No formal requirements, just communicate any important changes with the team.

 ##### Process